Maritime sociology

 Maritime sociology is a sub-discipline of sociology studying the relationship of human societies and cultures to the oceans and the marine environment as well as related social processes.
 Subjects studied by maritime sociology are human activities at and with the sea such as seafaring, fisheries, maritime and coastal tourism, off-shore extraction, deep-sea mining, or marine environmental conservation.
 Institutions and discourses related to those activities are also studied by the sub-discipline.
 Another area of study is the societal-natural relations in the marine realm such as, for instance, the problem of over-fishing or the social consequences of climate change.
 In sum, maritime sociology conceptualizes the oceans as a social rather than a merely natural space.

 Relation to other sociological disciplines

-Maritime sociological research is often closely related, uses theories and methods of and collaborates with other sub-disciplines such as the sociology of work or environmental sociology.
+Maritime sociological research is often closely related, uses theories and methods of and collaborates with other sub-disciplines such as sociology of work or environmental sociology.